-The recovery time for a nose job varies from person to person, and each individual’s healing process will be different.
+The recovery time for a nose job varies from person to person, and each individual’s healing process will be different so it is good to plan plane trips carefully before rhinoplasty.
 In general, most patients can expect to return to work and light daily activities 2-3 weeks post – surgery.
 For a complete recovery from the surgery, including the resolution of any residual swelling or the final shape of the nose, can take up to a year or more.
 It’s important to be patient during this time and follow your plastic surgeon’s personalized advice and post-operative instructions to ensure a smooth recovery.

 The Rhinoplasty Recovery Timeline